phetsims/sun/doc/ComboBox.md

 ### Sample HTML for Combobox
 The PhET combobox interaction, visually looks and behaves as a combobox; however, the ARIA role combobox is not yet well supported.
-Fo the accessible representation in the Parallel DOM we implement this widget as a dynamic button and a popped-up listbox.
+For the accessible representation in the Parallel DOM we implement this widget as a dynamic button and a popped-up listbox.
 The HTML example is below.

 **Note:** The HTML for this interaction may change when the ARIA role `combobox` has better support accross assitive technologies.